pascomnet/documentation/mobydick/content_en/04devices/01snom.md

 ![Screenshot - Snom Endpoint Configuration](../../images/Snom_endpoint_details.png?width=90% "Snom Endpoint Configuration in mobydick")

-The telephone type followed by the MAC address willl be automatically used as the Device Name.
+The telephone type followed by the MAC address will be automatically used as the Device Name.
 On most IP phones, the MAC address is noted on the device housing, allowing phones to be more simply deployed on site in the correct locations.
 Should you wish you to, you can modify the device name at this point so that the name also reflects a room number or specific user etc.:
 ![Screenshot - Snom MAC-Address](../../images/Snom_endpoint_label.png?width=90% "Snom MAC-Address in mobydick")

 After a successful provisioning, the IP phone display should show to correct language, time as well as the text `Emergency Only` as until now the phone does not have an user assigned and therefore is in `Emergency Mode` allowing you dial emergency numbers.
 Assignikng a user directly on the phone can be done using the `*88UserExtensionNumber`, e.g. *88123

 A few examples:

 Snom 3xx Series

 Snom 7xx Series